Forge-welding,

 Click on PWL#035 to see it.

-The main requirement for Forge-welding is that the materials be forgeable, that is be malleable and deformable under pressure when heated, without cracking.
+The main requirement for Forge welding is that the materials be forgeable.

 Cast iron is not forgeable and cannot be forge welded.

-To perform Forge-welding, the ends of two mild steel bars are normally heated together to white color in a charcoal furnace fed with compressed air to enhance the temperature of combustion.
+To perform Forge welding, the ends of two mild steel bars are normally heated together to white color in a coke forge, or forge charcoal furnace, fed with compressed air to enhance the temperature of combustion.

 As soon as the right temperature is reached, the bars are quickly withdrawn by two blacksmiths who stand at opposite sides of the anvil.